Monroe County, Pennsylvania: Demographics

-2020 Census
+2020 census

 Metropolitan Statistical Area

-The U.S. Office of Management and Budget has designated Monroe County as the East Stroudsburg, PA Metropolitan Statistical Area.
+The U.S. Office of Management and Budget has designated Monroe County as the East Stroudsburg, PA Micropolitan Statistical Area.
+Prior to 2023, the area was designated as a metropolitan area.
 As of the 2010 census the Metro area had a population of 169,842.
 The area ranks 12th most populous in the state of Pennsylvania and ranks 244th most populous in the United States.

-The U.S. Office of Management and Budget has also designated Monroe County as part of the larger New York–Newark, NY–NJ–CT–PA Combined Statistical Area.
-The larger combined area once consisted of the Pennsylvania Counties in the Lehigh Valley, which are Carbon, Lehigh and Northampton, but as of 2018, only Monroe County and Pike County are the only two counties in Pennsylvania grouped with New York's CSA.
-As of the 2010 US Census, the population of the CSA was 23,076,664, making it the most populous Combined Statistical Area in the United States.
+The U.S. Office of Management and Budget has also designated Monroe County as part of the larger Allentown-Bethlehem-East Stroudsburg, PA-NJ Combined Statistical Area.
+As of the 2020 US Census, the population of the CSA was 1,030,216, making it the third most populous Combined Statistical Area in Pennsylvania, and the 59th most populous in the United States.
+Monroe County was once part of the New York CSA, but as of 2023, Pike County is the only county in Pennsylvania grouped with New York's CSA.

 Politics

+In the 19th and early 20th century, Monroe was the most Democratic county in Pennsylvania.
 For much of the second half of the 20th century, Monroe County was a Republican stronghold.
 However, in recent years, party registration has leaned toward the Democratic Party, a result of continued migration to the county by former New York City residents, many of whom are Democrats.
 While in the 2004 U.S. presidential election the county was carried by Republican George W. Bush by a margin of four votes, beginning with the first campaign (2008) of Barack Obama, Democratic candidates carried Monroe County.
 In that election Obama carried the county by a 17-point margin, 58% to 41%–the first Democrat to win the county since 1964, and only the second since 1940.
 The other three 2008 statewide Democratic candidates also carried the county handily.
 Additionally, the Democratic presidential candidates carried the county in 2012 (Obama), 2016 (Hillary Clinton), and 2020 (Joe Biden).
+The Democratic streak ended in 2024 when Republican Donald Trump narrowly flipped the county, becoming the first Republican to win the county in two decades.